rulewis/journey-optimizer.en/help/using/offers/offers-e2e.md

 ## Create a collection {#create-collection}

+When configuring the decision, you will need to add your personalized offers as part of a collection.

 1. To speed up the decision process, create a dynamic collection.

 1. Use the tag you created earlier to select the four personalized offers you created earlier.